 Mt.
 Washington is known as the Home of the World’s Worst Weather, and still holds the world record for the highest windspeed ever witnessed by man, a mind boggling 231 mph.
 During the winter months, the wind speed on the summit tops 70 mph at least once every three days, and it’s not uncommon for climbers to encounter temperatures of -30F and below.
 You’ll be above treeline for about half of the ascent, which for many is their first experience with a true alpine environment.

 The alpine conditions, combined with Mt.
 Washington’s accessibility, allow you to gain invaluable winter survival experience…without having to travel to the Rockies, Cascades or Alaska.
 The SMG guides have hundreds of Mt.
 Washington ascents under their belts, and this deep experience level and local knowledge will allow you to push yourself higher and farther than you might have thought possible.
-Most of our guides are members of the Mountain Rescue Service, so you’ll be making your ascent with someone who has conducted numerous rescues on the mountain.
-Simply put, you could not be in better hands.

 In addition to potentially bagging one of the most iconic summits in the lower 48, your guide will work with you on the skills you’ll need to become a competent mountaineer.
 Here’s a partial list of topics: